26 Mar 2023 06:34

 - ALERT! - Visit the ALERT! page on our website for information on how to sign up for the emergency notification system.

-- Social Media - Follow Fort Campbell on Facebook, Instagram, and Twitter.
+- Social Media - Follow Fort Campbell on Facebook.

 Detachment 4, 18th Combat Weather Squadron.
 They are an Air Force unit of Battlefield Weather Airmen assigned to the support the 101st Airborne Division.
 They deploy with the 101st in support of Overseas Contingency Operations and day-to-day their mission focuses on supporting the 101st and the airfields/helipads at Fort Campbell.

-All of the residences on Fort Campbell are considered well-built structures and should be adequate as a tornado shelter.
+All residences on Fort Campbell are considered well-built structures and should be adequate as a tornado shelter.
 Residents should follow the national weather service guidance for selecting a location in their house to serve as a shelter: https://www.weather.gov/unr/Storm_Shelters.
-First choice being a basement, followed by as mall internal, windowless room, on the lowest floor.
-Usually a bathroom, closet, or hallway.
+First choice being a basement, followed by a small internal, windowless room, on the lowest floor; usually a bathroom, closet, or hallway.